General InfoAward & Disbursement of Financial Aid

-Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework which the Federal government will use toward their enrollment status.
-After a student attempts 30 credit hours of developmental coursework, further hours cannot be counted in determining enrollment status (full-time, 3/4 time, half-time) for financial aid eligibility.
+Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework, which the Federal government will use toward their enrollment status.
+After a student attempts 30 credit hours of developmental coursework, further hours cannot be counted in determining enrollment status (full-time, three-quarter time, half-time) for financial aid eligibility.
 Developmental courses are never used for determining enrollment hours for Bright Futures Scholarship recipients.

 Expected Family Contribution (EFC)

 The EFC is calculated from the student's FAFSA and is the same at all institutions.
 The EFC includes a contribution from the student's earnings, savings, and assets.
-If the student is a married student, a contribution from the student's spouse will be calculated utilizing the same components.
-Dependent students will have a contribution from their parent's earnings, savings and assets.
+If the student is married, a contribution from the student's spouse will be calculated utilizing the same components.
+Dependent students will have a contribution from their parent's earnings, savings, and assets.

-If you are found ineligible for the aid you received, due to clerical error or a drop in the Expected Family Contribution (EFC) or any other error, then you are responsible for repayment of the funds you were not eligible to receive.
+If you are found ineligible for the aid you received due to a clerical error or a drop in the Expected Family Contribution (EFC) or any other error, then you are responsible for repayment of the funds you were not eligible to receive.

-You will be issued a new award letter if there are changes to your financial aid, other than adjustment to scholarships, based on actual tuition and fees.
+You will be issued a new award letter if there are changes to your financial aid, other than adjustments to scholarships, based on actual tuition and fees.

 The bookstore credit/textbook voucher allows students to use financial aid to purchase books and materials either in person or online through the TCC Bookstore.
 The credit is issued to qualifying students who have excess financial aid.